 There are some drawbacks to using a car battery for your CPAP:

-- Car Batteries can be Heavy: If you’ve ever replaced your car battery for your vehicle, you know how heavy a car battery can be.
+- Car Batteries Can Be Heavy: If you’ve ever replaced your car battery for your vehicle, you’d know how heavy a car battery can be.
 Lugging one in a backpack over long distances can be rough.
 Lithium-ion batteries are a lot lighter and are much easier to take with you on a long camping trip.